The search for the best wireless HTPC keyboard: A new challenger appears! (2026)

 Conclusion

-This article covers 3 of the most popular wireless Logitech keyboards, but keep in mind that there are other brands out there if you’re looking for something with a bit more flair than these options — particularly if you’re a competitive gamer.
+This article covers four of the most popular wireless keyboards you can readily buy online, but keep in mind that there are other brands out there if you’re looking for something with a bit more flair than these options — particularly if you’re a competitive gamer or you want mechanical switches.

 What’s your favourite wireless keyboard?
 Do you have a differing opinion one any of the products compared in this article?
 Let us know in the comments!